canoo/dolphin_train_station/README.md

 #Open Dolphin Demo: arrival/departure board and admin gui for a train station

+Created at Canoo Code Camp, Spring of 2013

 This application is about a train station, say Olten in Switzerland.
 On the platforms of the station there are many departure boards informing people about trains starting from this station in the near future.